ErickNavarroD/RAMEN/README.md

 Altogether, these functions create a pipeline that takes a set of individuals with genotype, environmental exposure and DNA methylation information, and generates an estimation of the contribution of the genotype and environment to its DNA methylation variability.
+Functions that conduct computationally intensive tasks are compatible with parallel computing.

 <img src="man/figures/RAMEN_pipeline.png" width="600"/>